United States : Safety by City

 Saint Petersburg is located at the base of the Tampa Bay peninsula in Pinellas County, Florida, and enjoys a more subdued social atmosphere than its larger cousin, Tampa.

-The city has tried to characterize the downtown as art and entertainment destination and you will find no shortage of arts and crafts stores, galleries, and museums along with cafés and boutique food shops all within a couple of blocks of the Tampa Bay waterfront.
+The city has tried to characterize the downtown as an art and entertainment destination and you will find no shortage of arts and crafts stores, galleries, and museums along with cafés and boutique food shops all within a couple of blocks of the Tampa Bay waterfront.

 With water on three sides of the city, St. Petersburg is a great location for fishing, sailing, and wandering beaches.